Existence and non-existence of area-minimizing hypersurfaces in manifolds of non-negative Ricci curvature: Non-existence of area-minimizing hypersurfaces

 which implies

-Finally, we obtain the following results. \begin{theorem} Let $N$ be an $(n+1)$-dimensional complete Riemannian manifold satisfying conditions C1), C2) and C3), and with non-radial Ricci curvature $\inf_{\p B_r}Ric\left(\xi^T,\xi^T\right)\ge\k' r^{-2}$ for a constant $\k'$ and sufficiently large $r>0$, where $\xi$ is a local vector field on $N$ with $|\xi^T|=1$ defined in \eqref{RicxiT}.
+Finally, we obtain the following results. \begin{theorem} Let $N$ be an $(n+1)$-dimensional complete Riemannian manifold satisfying conditions C1), C2) and C3), and with non-radial Ricci curvature $\inf_{\p B_r}Ric\left(\xi^T,\xi^T\right)\ge\k' r^{-2}$ almost everywhere for a constant $\k'$ and sufficiently large $r>0$, where $\xi^T$ stands for the part that is tangential to the geodesic sphere $\p B_r$ (at least away from the cut locus of the center), of a tangent vector $\xi$ of $N$ at the considered point.
 If $\k'>\f{(n-2)^2}4$, then $N$ admits no complete stable minimal hypersurface with at most Euclidean volume growth. \end{theorem}

 It is well known that area-minimizing hypersurfaces have Euclidean volume growth automatically.
 Let $M$ be an $n$-dimensional area-minimizing hypersurface in $N$.
 Then the $s$-dimensional Hausdorff measure of the singular set of $S$ is $H^{s}(\mathrm{Sing}\,M)=0$ for all $s>n-7$ (see \cite{S} for example).
 We readily check that Lemmas \ref{limfdR} and \ref{coneCY} also hold for $M$.
 Namely, there is a sequence $\{\ep_i\}$ converging to zero such that $\ep_iN=(N,\ep_i \bar{g},p)$ converges to a metric cone $(N_{\infty},d_{\infty})$, and $\ep_{i}M$ converges to the cone $C\mathcal{Y}=\R^+\times_{\r}\mathcal{Y}$ in $N_{\infty}$, where $\mathcal{Y}\in \p\mathcal{B}_1(o)$ is an $(n-1)$-dimensional Hausdorff set. \begin{corollary} Let $N$ be an $(n+1)$-dimensional complete Riemannian manifold satisfying conditions C1), C2) and C3), and with non-radial Ricci curvature $\inf_{\p B_r}Ric\left(\xi^T,\xi^T\right)\ge\k' r^{-2}$ for a constant $\k'$ and sufficiently large $r>0$, where $\xi$ is a local vector field on $N$ with $|\xi^T|=1$ defined in \eqref{RicxiT}.
 If $\k'>\f{(n-2)^2}4$, then $N$ admits no complete area-minimizing hypersurface. \end{corollary}